 I no longer have any connection issues – just the odd one when my WiFi sucks.
 But that is an issue for EE, not the Lollipop people.
 It sends you notifications of when your baby is crying.
 You can connect multiple cameras to it, as I have now and it shows multi-view for both of my children in different rooms.
 It is portable as we have taken it on holiday so you can always watch your baby.

-I love the colour of the camera and that it can bend and attach to pretty much anything or can be hanged on the wall.
+I love the colour of the camera and that it can bend and attach to pretty much anything or can be hung on the wall.
 I definitely recommend this camera.
 Not as pricey as the Nanit but still over a hundred pounds.
 Well worth it though, as baby cams may not be something you should be trying to get too cheaply.

 4. Cot Bed

 Another nursery essential is the Cot bed.
 I ended up settling on the East Coast Alaska Sleigh Cot Bed.
-I am very happy with this bed and used it with Michael when he was a newborn, 6 months and even after 12 months once he kept trying to get out of it.
+I am very happy with this bed and used it with my eldest when he was a newborn, 6 months and even after 12 months once he kept trying to get out of it.
 It has 3 positions available, plus you can remove the sides (one or both) so it becomes a toddler bed.
 I can even fit on it.
 So it definitely holds quite a lot.

 This is a very handy transitional bed.
-If Michael had his own nursery I would have bought a grey colour but to fit in with my room I bought it in white.
+If my son had his own nursery I would have bought a grey colour but to fit in with my room I bought it in white.
 It comes with a great drawer in the bottom to keep bedding, swaddles and sleep bags in it.

 Here is the grey version and comes in a bundle with a Changing Table Dresser – it’s very nice.
 Wish I had space for it.